Healthcare Fraud Examination, Risk Management, and Compliance

 Rebecca Busch, leading health care fraud expert, author and educator says,

 Healthcare fraud steals the very essence of human life.
 Stories include false claims by perpetrators who perform needless procedures that disable or kill, fake insurance broker or inappropriate payer denials that leave a patient disabled or with an untimely death.
 The list of examples is shocking and demoralizing, and generates a sense of hopelessness and a book in and of itself.
 More disturbing is that the world of healthcare fraud has become one of high-tech, highly skilled, educated, and professional perpetrators (Healthcare Fraud Auditing and Detection Guide, 2007).

 South Florida is generally recognized as the nation’s epicenter of healthcare fraud.
-This presents Florida Atlantic University with the unique opportunity to offer this highly relevant certificate in an area that is important both locally and nationally.
+As a result, the School of Accounting Executive Programs is uniquely positioned to offer this highly relevant certificate in an area that is important both locally and nationally.

-- ACG 5932 Healthcare Industry Overview: accounting, reimbursement, and internal control perspective
+- Healthcare Industry Overview: accounting, reimbursement, and internal control perspective

-- ACG 5932 Healthcare Audit & Fraud Examination Principles I
+- Healthcare Audit & Fraud Examination Principles I

-- ACG 5932 Healthcare Audit & Fraud Examination Principles II
+- Healthcare Audit & Fraud Examination Principles II

-*Students in the Executive Master of Accounting with a Concentration in Forensic Accounting Program (EMFAP) instead take ACG 6686, Fraud Examination Concepts.
+*Current students in the Master of Accounting with a Concentration in Forensic Accounting Program are not required to take Accounting Fraud Examination for Healthcare.